aothree/NLP-Predicting-Subreddit/READme.md

 The difference in the two subreddits really helped the accuracy score.
 There were certain words that if seen by the model, were extremely unlikely to be in one of the two classes.

 #### Recommendations and Next Steps
-- To prepare for less-similar subreddits, I recommend more feature engineering and tuning of CountVectorizer.
+- To prepare for less-similar subreddits, I recommend more feature engineering and tuning of `CountVectorizer`.

 - Further investigation of the words that best and worst predicted the positive class, and tuning parameters accordingly could also improve the model.